-On macOS 12+, it is no longer possible to set trim timeout for APFS filesystems.
+As of macOS 12.0, it is no longer possible to set trim timeout for APFS filesystems.
 However, trim can be disabled when the timeout value is set to 0.

 19. ThirdPartyDrives

 Description: Apply vendor patches to IOAHCIBlockStorage.kext to enable native features for third-party drives, such as TRIM on SSDs or hibernation support on 10.15 and newer.